When it comes to removing a stubborn oil drain plug, it can feel hopeless. How will you ever change the oil if you can’t get it off?

 Offset Spanners Are Easier Than Standard Ones

-Try an offset spanner if you’re stuck using a regular spanner and the bolt is on the bottom of the sump.
+Try an offset spanner if you’re stuck using a conventional spanner and the bolt is on the bottom of the sump.

 Jolting A Stuck Oil Drain Plug Free

-Instead of using a bigger tool, continue using your ratchet or spanner.
+Instead of using a larger tool, continue using your ratchet or spanner.

-Use your weak hand to hold the head/ring in place.
+Use your feeble hand to hold the head/ring in place.
 With the base of your strong hand’s palm, hit the tool perpendicularly.

-The shock, abrupt force often breaks the bolt free from whatever’s holding it in place.
+The sudden, abrupt force often breaks the bolt free from whatever’s holding it in place.
 You’re much less likely to shear the drain plug by this technique than by getting a longer tool.

 Please bear in mind that if your hands aren’t accustomed to it, it might hurt and bruise.
 You could try using a hammer instead.